 Carrot ginger soup is a creamy cool-weather classic happens to be vegan and is made with a few healthy and inexpensive ingredients including carrots, onions, garlic, ginger, coriander, cumin, and garam masala and, if desired, coconut milk.
 Ready in minutes.

 Carrot ginger soup.
 You may think it’s nothing innovative, not in any of its million iterations.
 But try this simple and slightly spicy iteration and get back to us.
-It’s easy and healthy and scrumptious and certain to draw compliments.
+It’s creamy and easy and healthy and vegan and scrumptious and certain to draw compliments.
 And unlike many carrot soups, it’s not overly sweet, which we quite like.
-To fancy it up a touch, dribble a little coconut milk over the soup just before serving.
-Originally published April 12, 2016.–Renee Schettler Rossi
+To fancy it up a touch, dribble a little coconut milk over the soup just before serving.–Renee Schettler Rossi

 Carrot Ginger Soup